Jeffords History, Family Crest & Coats of Arms

-Important Dates for the Jeffords family
+Early History of the Jeffords family

 This web page shows only a small excerpt of our Jeffords research.
 Another 131 words (9 lines of text) covering the years 1086, 1200, 1279, 1444, 1496, 1557, 1536, 1554, 1613, 1554, 1629, 1560, 1590, 1548, 1600, 1642, 1734, 1687, 1703, 1703 and 1734 are included under the topic Early Jeffords History in all our PDF Extended History products and printed products wherever possible.

 Jeffords Spelling Variations